Zhigaras/TestTask/README.md

 # TestTask
-Please, check "using_delegate_adapter" if you want to see it.
+Please, check "using_delegate_adapter" branch if you want to see it.

 Made with:<br />